About

 I’m a PhD Fellow in Leadership and Organization at Kristiania University of Applied Sciences, Oslo.
 My research sits at the intersection of digital leadership and organizational communication, studying how business leaders behave, signal, and build authority in digital spaces.
 I work with quantitative and computational methods, including natural language processing and machine learning to make sense of large-scale data.
+Alongside the research, I am building toward applied AI engineering.
+The methods I use in my research project translate directly into the infrastructure behind modern AI products: text chunking and embedding pipelines, retrieval-augmented generation, vector search, and evaluation frameworks for measuring how well these systems actually work.

 Away from screens and whiteboards, I read widely and track everything on Goodreads.
 I also take weight training and nutrition science seriously, probably more seriously than is strictly necessary.